 - Al Moen invented a single-handle faucet in 1939.
 This allowed you to control hot and cold water in just one turn.

 - The most famous plumbers in the world are Mario and Luigi of Mario Brothers fame.

 - The word plumber is derived from the Latin word “plumbum,” which means lead.

 - Want to save even more money?
 Insulate your home’s pipes and cut down on the amount of heat that’s lost as water travels from the water heater to your faucet.

 - Your garbage disposal is great for taking care of the bits and pieces left in your sink after doing the dishes.
 But bones, pits, grease, and fat can lead to clogs or broken blades.

 Plumbing is a much more fascinating subject than it gets credit for, and Air Specialist A/C Heating Plumbing & More is proud to offer plumbing services on top of the heating and cooling services we have been known for in the Houston area.
-If you need plumbing services, or if you’re considering upgrading your plumbing equipment like your faucet, toilet, or sink, reach out to us now at [csad_phone] or contact us online to schedule an appointment.
+If you need plumbing services, or if you’re considering upgrading your plumbing equipment like your faucet, toilet, or sink, reach out to us now at contact us online to schedule an appointment.
 We’re here for all your plumbing, heating, and cooling needs.

 Why Choose Us?

 - Expertise to service all of your HVAC equipment